-Biologist Herbert Posner dies
+Biologist Herbert Posner

 Professor Emeritus of Biological Sciences Herbert Posner died Dec.
 14, 2012.